maarten-pennings/howto/c64chars/readme.md

 the 40-column C64, there was color distortion at pixel boundaries.
 To mitigate this Commodore made the characters fat: in horizontal direction there are always at least two similar colored pixels.
-This doubling is very clear in the above comparison.
+This "double pixel policy" is very clear when comparing the C64 and VIC-20 tables above.

 It also meant that the vertical line character with pokecode 0x42, a single line in the VIC-20 had to doubled.
 But so had 0x5D, and